Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/specular_shaders.rst

    phenomenon discussed here is not the reflection we would see in a mirror, but rather the light highlights we would see on a glossy surface.
    To obtain true mirror-like reflections you would need to use the internal raytracer.
-   Please refer to section :doc:`RENDERING </render/index>` of this manual.
+   Please refer to section :doc:`rendering </render/index>` of this manual.

 Common Options